wdomski/ARClab/ex/FreeRTOS/README.md

 In this exercise you have to fill out following gaps:
 - include **event_groups.h** header file,
+- reconfigure project so TIM6 can generate interrupts,
+- reconfigure project so ADC1 is triggered not by software but via event from TIM6,
+- start PWM generation for TIM1, channel 3 for **TIMER3** connector,
 - create global variable for holding Event Group,
 - create Event Group,
 - in **measure** task set a flag (bit 0) in Event group,
 - in **comm** task use appropriate API for waiting for an event. **Wait only for 400 [ms]**,
-- make additional appropriate alterations to the code.
+- make additional appropriate alterations to the code,
+- print data via redirected printf(), both measurement and local time in milliseconds.

 Below you can see an example of an output:
 ```
-4029, released
+Starting!
+ADC: 2069, time: 1
 no event
 no event
-4031, released
+ADC: 2074, time: 1001
 no event
 no event
-4031, released
+ADC: 3274, time: 2001
 no event
 no event
-4031, released
+ADC: 2159, time: 3001
 no event
 no event
-0, pushed
+ADC:  802, time: 4001
 no event
 no event
-4031, released
+ADC: 2795, time: 5001
 no event
+no event
+ADC: 1978, time: 6001
+no event
+no event
+ADC:  733, time: 7001
+no event
+no event
+ADC: 2767, time: 8001
 no event
 ```

 # Task 2